inkstitch/inkstitch/collections/_tutorial/en/multicolor_satin.md

 toc : true
 ---

-# Simulate a multi-colored satin column.
+# Multi-colored satin column Simulation

-We are talking about simulation here, because it is not a single multicolored satin column, but a similar effect obtained by using several overlapping copies of the same satin column, simply using different random parameters.
+We are talking simulation here, because it is not a single multicolored satin column, but a similar effect obtained by using several superimposed copies of the same satin column, simply using different random parameters.

-## Let's start with the bicolor satin
+## Let's start with a bicolor satin
 Let's come back to the "random" parameters of the satin columns.

 ### Random percentage of satin width  increase
 The "Random percentage of satin width  increase" parameter is a so-called asymmetric parameter because it is possible to apply it differently on the two rails.
-This  parameter accepts either a sigle value, in which case it is applied to each of the two rails; but also  two space separeted values, in which case the first is applied to the first rail, the second to the second rail.
+This  parameter accepts either a single value, in which case it is applied to each of the two rails; but also  two space separeted values, in which case the first is applied to the first rail, the second to the second rail.

 ![random increase_different_seeds](/assets/images/tutorials/multicolor_satin/random_increase_different_seeds.png)